-LaGuardia students are no exception when it comes to feeling such economic concerns, and according to Mr. LaTerra-Bellino, financial concerns stand out as catalysts for mental health issues at LaGuardia.
+LaGuardia students are no exception when it comes to feeling such economic concerns, and in fact, according to Mr. LaTerra-Bellino, financial issues stand out as catalysts for mental health issues at the college.
 “Just about every student that I have seen, when they complete their intake, there is some level of stress related to finances.
 The end result of those stressors is depression and anxiety as well.”

-One LaGuardia student, a freshman who asked that his name be withheld and who is returning to college after twenty years, says, “It’s not as scary a conversation as it once was.
+One LaGuardia student, a freshman who asked that his name be withheld and is returning to college after twenty years, said that mental health health is “not as scary a conversation as it once was.
 It’s a less taboo subject.”
 He feels that the biggest college-induced stressor he grapples with is “The fear of failure and non-accomplishment.
 Going back as an older student, there is a different perspective.
 But the anxiety is still there.”

 UCLA’s 2016 Higher Education Research Institute found that twelve percent of freshmen describe themselves as frequently depressed.
 Furthermore, Penn State’s Center for Collegiate Mental Health stated, in its 2016 annual report, that over 110,000 students at 140 colleges sought out counseling.

-Offering some advice to college students everywhere feeling the mental strain, Mr. Laterra-Bellino advises: “Just as you would visit a doctor when you’re feeling ill, you should seek the same kind of support when something is going on psychologically or emotionally.
+Offering some advice to college students everywhere feeling the mental strain, Mr. Laterra-Bellino advises that “Just as you would visit a doctor when you’re feeling ill, you should seek the same kind of support when something is going on psychologically or emotionally.
 It’s what I believe makes people successful, to seek out help when you need it.
 You don’t have to wait until you hit rock bottom to seek out help, you can be preemptive and do it now.”